 Welcome to the home page of methylpy, a pyhton-based analysis pipeline for

 - (single-cell) NOMe-seq data

 - differential methylation analysis

 - Version 1.3 has major changes on options related to mapping.
 A new aligner, minimap2, is supported starting in this version.
 To accommodate this new features, --bowtie2 option is replaced with --aligner, which specifies the aligner to use.
 The parameters of --build-reference function are modified as well.

 - methylpy only considers cytosines that are in uppercase in the genome fasta file (i.e. not masked)

 - methylpy was initiated by and built on the work of Mattew D. Schultz

-- tutorial is being written
+- beta version of tutorial is released!

 What can methylpy do?